GTPB/IBB21/pages/Introduction.md

 ## Exercise 2

 GC content is informative in several ways.
-For example, higher GC content levels indicate a relatively higher melting temperature in molecular biology.
+Higher GC content levels indicate a relatively higher melting temperature in molecular biology.
 Also, DNA sequences that encode proteins tend to be found in GC-rich regions of the genome.
 A common task in bioinformatics is to extract contigs with a GC content percentage bellow a certain value.
-In this exercise we will write a python script that will scan fasta files and output the percentage of GC content on each contig to the user.
+In this exercise we will write a python script that will scan fasta files and output the percentage of GC content on each contig.

 **Intended learning outcomes:**
-*
-*
-*
+* Using methods in python
-*
+* Reading and writing files
+* Using empty data structures to populate with output of loops
+* Using if/else statements to separate headers from sequences in fasta files

 ***********************************************************************
 ***********************************************************************
+### enumerate()

+### nested loops (loops inside loops)
 ***********************************************************************
 ***********************************************************************